danodriscoll/gilt-edged-studio/docs/abmlp-x/introduction.md

 ## Model Future

 The model may *run to the future*, beyond the latest available data.
+A *run to the future* will require one of the following two:

+1. The input of economic time-series data inspired by historical analysis of UK Government expenditures and base rates.
+2.
+    * (a) First, Government logic will review the budget deficit in order to calculate the new amount of pure expenditure to be distributed to Producer agents at each step.
+Pertinent variables include, but are not limited to, the Government tax rate, the tax strategies of Household agents and the interest to be paid on Government money assets (see 2.b).
-A model *future run* will require economic time-series data inspired by historical analysis of UK Government expenditures.
-Central Bank agent logic alone will be used to set the base rate in every step: A two-stage logic that is defined by the expectations of Producer agents, and the velocity and acceleration of new money bills issued by the Government.
+    * (b) Second, Central Bank agent logic will set the base rate: A two-stage process in every future step that is defined by the expectations of Producer agents, and the velocity and acceleration of new money bills issued by the Government - a consequence of (2.a).

 ## Steady State System